Mo-yis/CutterPlus/README.md

     - <==>: It means that both sides can be processed.
     - -->>: It means that it can only be processed to the right.
     - <<--: It means that it can only be processed to the left.
+    -   ◻ : It means that a word.

 <a href="#Contents">回到目录 Back to contents</a>
 <h2 id="Features">特性 Features</h2>